Caught More Than Taught

 There are others here as well who are just readers of my books or listeners to The God Journey.
 This is my first trip without Sara in three years.
 It feels weird, but we both felt this trip was something God wanted, while Sara stayed home to enjoy a visit from her college roommate.

-As The God Journey approaches our 1,000 episode since it’s inception in 2005, we have asked listeners to share with us what the podcast has meant to them.
+As The God Journey approaches our 1,000th episode since its inception in 2005, we have asked listeners to share with us what the podcast has meant to them.
 We are going to read some of them on that podcast as Brad and Kyle both join in to celebrate the journey.
-This morning I woke up to this email.
+This morning, I woke up to this email.
 It touched me deeply, encouraging my heart with gracious words, but more importantly how it shows that the life of Jesus is something we catch through a variety of inputs, rather than following a prescribed program from a seminar or book.
 That’s why we’ve put out so many different tools here, and why I’ve traveled to Boise this weekend, to help people see facets of a life born of love, so that they can discover more clearly how Jesus is making himself known in them.

 I love this email, from someone in Austria enmeshed in a legalistic religious group, finding her freedom in the life of Jesus: